-The sense that something was missing reared rather as a nagging feeling like the label you forgot to rip out that itches just enough to be irritating.
-Distracted I was flicking through the channels too quickly, I had developed a tricky relationship with social media and generally speaking, I was not in tune and life felt too fleeting.
+The sense that something was off nagged at me like the label you forgot to cut out of a brand new, impulse-bought jumper.
+Too often multitasking and distracted, I developed a tricky relationship with social media.
+Generally speaking I was not in tune and life felt too fleeting.

-You are the things you do and think.
+You are the things you do and think about.

 Josh Waitzkin is a child prodigy, chess player and martial arts competitor who talks about flow as therapy in his life.
 On a recent plane journey I watched Eric Clapton: Life in 12 bars where, along with other incredible blues aficionados, he talks about music being a vital form of therapy.
-Having a rich and large library built up over many years I understood how this would bring about more depth and healing in my life.
-Somehow intuitively I knew that movement and music would be key and below i’ll describe some of the best types of exercise to facilitate connecting to yourself again.
+Having a rich and large library built up over many years, I understood how music, and its intimate partner movement, would bring about more depth and healing in my life.
+Below I’ll describe some of the best types of movement to re-establish and revitalize a relationship with yourself again.

 Your physical limits reveal your mental limits.